magento/devdocs/guides/v2.1/cloud/cdn/cloud-fastly-custom-response.md

     ![Update 503 response]

-1. Click **Upload** to upload the customized HTML source to the Fastly server.
+1. Click **Upload** at the top of the page to upload the customized HTML source to the Fastly server.

 1. Click **Save Config** at the top of the page to save the updated configuration file.

-1. At the top of the page, the following message displays:

-system > cache management > click on Flush magento cache

 One or more of the Cache Types are invalidated: Configuration, Page Cache.
 Please go to Cache Management and refresh cache types.